Free-Macrame-Patterns.com Logo

 Nestled Mount

 Here's a variation of the Larks Head that is not very well known.
 It is used when different colors are required to form an alternating design.
-One knot rests inside the other, which causes a color shift.

-Step C: Tighten the second Larks Head knot carefully.
+Step C: Tighten Cord B carefully.

 Have any comments about the Larks Head Knot?
 Contact Me.